Road Safety Manual

 Single interventions can be used, or more commonly combinations of interventions can be selected to combat a particular crash type or issue.
 The final intervention selection requires expert judgement about the factors that have contributed or may contribute to the occurrence of crashes.

-A number of guides provide advice on appropriate interventions to address specific crash problems.
 PIARC (2009) provides a detailed set of options in the Catalogue of design safety problems and potential countermeasures.
 Advice is provided for road function, cross-section, alignment, intersections, public and private services, vulnerable road users, traffic Signing and marking and roadside features.
 PIARC published The role of Road Engineering in Combatting Driver Distraction and Fatigue Road Safety Risks to highlight Driver Distraction and Fatigue from the view of the safe systems approach.
 Figure 11.4 shows an example of Hierarchy Level 1 Treatments.
-The document outlines a hierarchy of treatement approaches and provide engineering solutions to address the problem of driving distraction and fatigue road safety risks.
-To highlight the the issue potential countermeasures for vulnerable road users the Vulnerable road users: Diagnosis of design and operational safety problems and potential countermeasures and appendix were published.
+The document outlines a hierarchy of treatment approaches and provide engineering solutions to address the problem of driving distraction and fatigue road safety risks.
+To highlight the issue potential countermeasures for vulnerable road users the Vulnerable road users: Diagnosis of design and operational safety problems and potential countermeasures and appendix were published.

 Figure 11.4 Example of Hierarchy Level 1 Treatments